-We can still get fresh air; open a window or sit in the sun.
+We can still get fresh air, open windows or sit in the sun.
 We can still listen to music, dance, stretch and exercise.
 We can still read, write and create art.
 We can still cook, eat and focus on our well-being.
 We can take time to reflect, ponder and dream.

 Stay connected.
 It really is that simple.
 Just because we may have to isolate ourselves does not mean we have to disconnect from others.
-Although we are in a time of distance, it is essential we stick together and check on each other to ensure that we are all keeping healthy and positive.
+Although we are at a distance, we must stick together and check on each other to ensure healthy and positivity.

-Use Facetime, Skype and other forms of social media that allows you to stay connected with your distant loved ones.
+Use Facetime, Skype, and other social media forms that allow you to stay connected with your distant loved ones.
 Don’t cancel plans; ring your friend over coffee at home or set an online movie date with your significant other.
 Show your support for others in your community by reaching out to those who are alone or at-risk.
 This may mean giving them a call to check if they’re okay or dropping off some food on their doorstep if they cannot go out on their own.

 Limit Anxiety Triggers

-At the moment it feels like everyone is talking about COVID-19.
-There may be a lot of fear and misinformation spreading which can trigger intense feelings of stress, anxiety and depression.
-That’s why it is important that you stay informed, not in-stress.
+At the moment, it feels like everyone is talking about COVID-19.
+There may be a lot of fear and misinformation spreading, triggering intense feelings of stress, anxiety and depression.
+That’s why you must stay informed, not in-stress.

 You can be in control of what information you read, hear and absorb during this overwhelming time.
-Make sure you follow credible sources you can trust and take their advice, that’s all you need to do.
+Please make sure you follow credible sources you can trust and take their advice.
+That’s all you need to do.

 Implement a Positive Routine

-We recommend setting a sleep/wake up schedule to help create a sense of structure and control.
+We recommend setting sleep and wake up schedules to help create a sense of structure and control.
 During the day, make sure you include something for your brain, soul and heart: do a crossword to keep your mind active, meditate to bring peace and bake to make you happy.
 Your hobbies will dictate what is important to have in your routine.

 Prioritise looking after your body; drink lots of water and eat colourful food to boost your immunity.
 Exercise is also super important to include in your routine.
 It is a great way to improve your mental health and well-being, so make sure you set time aside to take a walk outside in the fresh air or stretch to some music.

-We recommend practicing breath-awareness meditation if you are in need of a mental break.
+We recommend practising breath-awareness meditation if you require a mental break.
 As a form of mindfulness meditation, it combines both conscious meditation and breathing techniques to help reduce negative thoughts and feelings of anxiety.
-It requires you to let go of outside distractions in order to centre your focus solely on your breath.
-This may sound hard given the current situation we are in, but the mental benefits you will feel are definitely worth it.
+It requires you to let go of outside distractions to focus solely on your breath.
+This may sound hard given the current situation, but the mental benefits you will feel are definitely worth it.